wasmerio/wasmer/README.md

 [zig logo]: https://raw.githubusercontent.com/ziglang/logo/master/zig-favicon.png
 [zig integration]: https://github.com/zigwasm/wasmer-zig

-## Contribute
+## 🤲 Contribute

-**We welcome any form of contribution, especially from new members of our community** 💜
+We welcome any form of contribution, especially from new members of our community 💜.
 You can check [how to build the Wasmer runtime documentation from sources](https://docs.wasmer.io/ecosystem/wasmer/building-from-source)!

 ### Testing